 Most power from the golf swing is generated in the two feet before impact and the subsequent follow-through.

-The Swing speed is increased once a player learns to shorten the golf swing.
+The golf Swing speed is increased once a player learns to shorten the backswing.

 In This Article